 3. What was Mary Sackett’s preconception of Wisconsin?
 Do you find it surprising?
 Why or why not?
 (See page 12.)

 4. Read the passage from Black Hawk’s Autobiography.
-Compare and contrast General Gaines’s and White settlers’ views of Illinois and Wisconsin with Black Hawk’s view of the same land.
+Compare and contrast General Gaines’s and white settlers’ views of Illinois and Wisconsin with Black Hawk’s view of the same land.
 How do they differ?
-How does Black Hawk describe White settlers, and why?
-How does his narrative compare to your previous understanding of Native life and White-Native encounters?
+How does Black Hawk describe white settlers, and why?
+How does his narrative compare to your previous understanding of Native life and white-Native encounters?

 Traveling Up and Down the Mississippi River: New Orleans as a Port of Slavery, 1803-1860